On a canonical class of Green currents for the unit sections of abelian schemes: Introduction

 Theorem \ref{mainth2}.1 can be viewed as a generalization to higher degrees of the second Kronecker limit formula (see \cite[chap.
 20, par.
 5, p.
 276]{Lang-Elliptic} for the latter).
 Theorem \ref{mainth2}.2 generalizes to higher degrees part of a classical statement on elliptic units and their fields of definition.
 See section \ref{classun} below.

 {\bf Remark.} It would be interesting to have an analogue of Theorem \ref{mainth2}.2, where $\reg_\an$ is replaced by the analytic cycle class $\cyc_\an$ (see \refeq{arfundseq} below).
-If $S\simeq\Spec\ R$ and $R$ is the ring of integers in a number field, then $\reg_\an$ and $\cyc_\an$ can be identified but this is not true in general.
+If $S\simeq\Spec R$ and $R$ is the ring of integers in a number field, then $\reg_\an$ and $\cyc_\an$ can be identified but this is not true in general.
+In particular, this suggests that the Bernoulli number $12=N_2/2$, which appears in the denominators of elliptic units (see the last section) should be understood as coming from the natural integral structure of the group $K_1(\cdot)_\mQ$ and not from the natural integral structure of the corresponding motivic cohomology group $\bigoplus_{p}H^{2p-1}_{\cal M}(\cdot,\mZ(p))_\mQ$.

-Finally, we would like to point out that G. Kings conjectured (during a conference in Oberwolfach in August 2008; see \cite{Maillot-Rossler-Elements}) that $\sigma^*T(\lambda,\mtr{\CP}^0)$ should coincide with some realization along the torsion section $\sigma$ of the first abelian polylogarithm.
-This is a very interesting conjecture.
-We shall not formulate it precisely in this text because the definition of the abelian polylogarithm would take us to far afield.
-In this context, note that the full current $\mfg_\CA$, as opposed to its restrictions along torsion sections, is not of a cohomological nature (see property (b) in Theorem \ref{mainth0}); it is therefore not likely that the full $\mfg_\CA$ can be described via a cohomological object like the polylogarithm.
-On the other hand, it should be possible to relate the current $\mfg_\CA$ to the currents introduced in \cite{Levin-Polylogarithmic}.

 Some of the results of this article were announced in \cite{Maillot-Rossler-Elements}.

 We shall provide many bibliographical references to ease the reading but the reader of this article is nevertheless assumed to have some familiarity with the language of Arakelov theory, as expounded for instance in \cite{Soule-Lectures}.